-In a practice guideline on the use of atypical antipsychotics in children and adolescents, issued by the AACAP in 2011, the panel recommends that prior to initiation of antipsychotic therapy patients should undergo a thorough diagnostic assessment, evaluation for comorbid medical conditions and concomitant medications.310 Furthermore, a multidisciplinary plan that includes education and psychotherapy should be established.
+In a practice guideline on the use of atypical antipsychotics in children and adolescents, issued by the AACAP in 2011, the panel recommends that prior to initiation of antipsychotic therapy patients should undergo a thorough diagnostic assessment, evaluation for comorbid medical conditions and concomitant medications.
+Furthermore, a multidisciplinary plan that includes education and psychotherapy should be established.
 The prescriber should also have a thorough discussion of the risks and benefits of psychotropic medication.
 Of the atypical antipsychotics, risperidone is recognized as an agent with the most substantial amount of methodologically stringent evidence for use in pediatric patients.
-Of note, combination antipsychotic therapy has not been well studied and should be avoided, unless the patient has failed trials of all antipsychotics in pre-school aged children.
+Of note, combination antipsychotic therapy has not been well studied and should be avoided, unless the patient has failed trials of all antipsychotic agents, used as monotherapy.
+In addition, there is almost no data to support the use of atypical antipsychotics in pre-school aged children.
 The guideline recommends a marked amount of caution before using these agents in pre-schoolers.
 Given the risk of metabolic side-effects, pediatric patients receiving atypical antipsychotic therapy should be closely monitored for changes in weight, blood pressure, fasting plasma glucose and lipid profile.

 Therapeutic duplication with the atypical antipsychotics is also of concern in adults due to the inherent risks of polypharmacy (eg, adverse events, drug interactions, decreased adherence) and lack of sufficient evidence and guidelines supporting clinical value with such practice.
-This risk is exemplified by results of clinical trials demonstrating that combination antipsychotic therapy results in a greater risk of metabolic adverse events.245-253
+This risk is exemplified by results of clinical trials demonstrating that combination antipsychotic therapy results in a greater risk of metabolic adverse events.
+245-253